 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Author Name: Chen Qi (Step: _2.8_2.10) (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Answer: Serial dilution in Step 2.8 is important to get optimum density of single clones.
+In Step 2.10, make sure every cloning cylinder only contains one colony and avoid contamination with nearby colonies.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Author Name: Chen Qi (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Answer: The DR3 overexpressing cell lines facilitated the biochemical study of the molecular mechanisms in vitro.
+We generated HT29-DR3 xenografts through subcutaneous injection of HT29-DR3 cells, and it helped elaborate the mechanisms of anti-mitotic agents induced-apoptosis in vivo.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Author Name: Chen Qi (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Answer: This protocol can be used to study genes of interest in other cell lines.
+In addition, gene knockout is another way for functional study, and our protocol can be adapted to the gene knockdown systems.
+Thus, it is generally applicable to elucidate gene functions.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: ___(Write your answer here in the form of a spoken statement.
+Author Name: Chen Qi (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Answer: Remember to drop the virus-related garbage to specific containers for safety disposal.

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.